Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.

 What is the difference between an Audio Interface and a Mixer?

-An audio Interface works as the translator between a microphone and the computer.
+An audio Interface works as the translator between a microphone, instruments, etc. and the computer.

-It takes the analog signal coming from the microphone and converts it into a digital Signal.
+It takes the analog signal coming from the microphone and converts it into a Digital Signal that your computer can then record.

-A Mixer, as the word implies, mixes multiple signals that are being sent through it, with the ability to add effects such as Reverb or Delay.
+A Mixer, on the other hand, mixes multiple signals that are being sent through it, with the ability to add effects such as Reverb or Delay.

 If that information is enough for you, awesome!
 If not, then you are going to want to keep reading!